Honey Don't: The Beatles version

 The Beatles recorded their version on 26 October 1964 one of the last songs recorded for Beatles for Sale, which was released in the United Kingdom on 4 December 1964.
 The North American release was on 15 December on Beatles '65.

 Although John Lennon had previously sung the song live, Ringo Starr performed it for the album, his usual one lead vocal per album.
 During the song, he makes self-referential remarks leading into George Harrison's guitar riffs, saying, "Rock on George, one time for me!" and then "Rock on, George, for Ringo one time!"
 The Monkees referenced the latter remark leading into the instrumental break of their song "No Time" from their 1967 album Headquarters.

 The Beatles performed the song twice for the BBC for the From Us To You and Top Gear programs.
 A version sung by Lennon is available on Live at the BBC. and a version sung by Starr was released on On Air – Live at the BBC Volume 2.

 As part of the 1985 televised concert Blue Suede Shoes: A Rockabilly Session, Ringo Starr joined Carl Perkins to perform vocals and play drums for the song.

 Starr performed a live version of the song, as a tribute to Harrison for their fondness of Perkins, at the Concert for George at London's Royal Albert Hall in 2002.

+The song was performed by Billy Strings with Ringo Starr backstage at the January 15, 2025, taping of the two-hour CBS TV concert special CBS Presents Ringo & His Friends at the Ryman in Nashville broadcast later in the year.

+The song opens Ringo Starr & His All-Starr Band concerts for the 2025 summer tour, the 16th tour since 1989, replacing "Matchbox".

 Along with "Matchbox", "Honey Don't" is one of the rare songs that all four Beatles have separately recorded or performed on stage (see section below).